Hildebrand/neohub-rebooter/README.md

 # HeatMiser NeoHub rebooter

 Hi!
-This repository contains a Bash shell script that, when ran on a daily basis, reboots Heatmiser's NeoHub to keep the legacy API available that normally stops listening after a 48 hour idle period.
+This repository contains a Bash shell script that, when ran on a daily basis, reboots [Heatmiser's NeoHub](https://www.heatmiser.com/en/neohub-smart-control/) (v2) to keep the legacy API available that normally stops listening after a 48 hour idle period.
 More specifically, this keeps the Apple HomeKit integration working.

 In short, the script: